john-doe-3141592653/XXX/readme.txt

 Use the "display all" command to see the current settings.
 The "set" command can be used to change the settings.

-Typical usage:
+Typical usage (more details in the video):
+	- Step 0: cd path/XXX/src
-	- Step 1: Launch XXX: python3 path/Xxx.py
+	- Step 1: Launch XXX: python3 Xxx.py
 	- Step 2: In XXX prompt: parse_template
-	- Step 3: Find your test cases at "experiment_path"
+	- Step 3: Find your test cases in the folder "experiment"

 Contents of the repository:
 	- src: the source code and the default settings